coq/coq/dev/doc/build-system.dune.md

 - If there is a linking error (eg from "source dune_db"), do a "dune build coq-core.install" and try again.

-- If you build Coq with an OCaml version earlier than 4.06, and have the OCAMLRUNPARAM environment variable set, Coq may hang on startup when run from the debugger.
-If this happens, unset the variable, re-start Emacs, and run the debugger again.

 ## Dropping from coqtop: